Social-Personality Psychology Doctor of Philosophy Degree Program

 The general aim of the doctoral program is preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
 It is the aim of this graduate program to provide a course of study which provides a foundation in psychology and to meet individual objectives in an area of specialization.

 In the first year of doctoral studies, students take the two-semester sequence of statistics courses, Psy 510 and 511.
 A student who receives a grade lower than B in Psy 510 or 511 must repeat the course.
 (Students who earn less than a B in 510 cannot enroll in 511.)
-First-year students are expected to take at least 12 hours per semester.
-First-year students also take Psy 600A,B, which is a two semester course.
+First-year students are expected to take at least 11 hours per semester.

-Students are expected to gain knowledge of psychological research by taking courses in most of the department's specializations.
+Students are expected to gain knowledge of psychological research by taking courses in more than one of the department's specializations.
 Breadth of knowledge in these areas is accomplished with courses recommended by the student's advisor.
-Each student is required to take a minimum of four courses outside her or his own specialization.
-The four courses must be selected from at least two different areas of specialization within the Ph.D. program.
-Such courses would typically include Psy 601, 602, 603, 605, 606, 640, or 641, although other courses (including courses from other departments) may be used to satisfy this requirement.
+Each student is required to take a minimum of two courses outside her or his own specialization.
+The two courses must be selected from two different areas of specialization within Psychology Ph.D. programs.
 Each area of specialization may identify particular courses for its students to take.

 Research Tool Requirement